 Who Am I? – From Chiew-Siah Tei

-Tei’s second book, The Mouse Deer Kingdom, will be published in October 2013.
+Tei’s second book, social media sites for teens The Mouse Deer Kingdom, will be published in October 2013.
 She now lives in Glasgow, Scotland.

 – by Chiew-Siah Tei